 You thought once you had the internship you would stop worrying.
+All the hard work on your resume paid off.
 The truth is, you are now more worried than before.
 You have a ton of questions: “What will I be doing?
 How do I get the most out of the summer?
 What should I do to differentiate myself?
 Will they like me?”
 Okay, maybe that last question isn’t going through your mind.
-It should though, and I will tell you why a little later
+It should though, and I will tell you why a little later.

 Let’s take the other questions first.

 “What will I be doing during my internship?”

 Well, hopefully, from a functional role and responsibilities standpoint you were able to get a sense of this during the interview process.
 If not, you do need to get those basic questions answered.
 There is still time to ask the recruiter or someone you have connected with at the company to get a better idea.
 You should ask for specifics if possible.
 Try to understand if you will be responsible for a defined set of tasks or outcomes.
 Will you be working in a team or fairly independently?
 Will you be able to have exposure to numerous business areas?
 In addition, be prepared with questions that will help you gain the understanding you need to be as effective and successful as possible during your internship.

 “How do I differentiate myself from other interns?”